Cantara/HTTPLoadTest-Baseline/README.md

 ```

 This example show that we have received an HTTP 2xx code, but something unexpected happened and the response was marked as an deviation.
 The most
-common cause of deviations in HTTPLoadTest is timeout, as we use an underlaying icuit-breaker framework called hystrix to avoid blocking and dangeling
+common cause of deviations in HTTPLoadTest is timeout, as we use an underlaying cicuit-breaker framework called hystrix to avoid blocking and dangeling
 HTTP requests and internal threads.